SimGriff/trek-outdoor/README.md

 ### Acknowledgements
 * Thanks to my mentor Rohit Sharma for his helpful feedback during this project.
-* My friends and family for their continuing support during this course and helping me test the app.
+* My friends and family for their continuing support during this course and helping me test the site.
 * The Code Institute tutors who have responded quickly to my queries and added to my understanding of the subject.

 ---